-See the Overview of Letters and Sounds for further guidance.
+See the Overview of Little Wandle Letters and Sounds Revised for further guidance.

 How can I help my child?

 As a parent, your involvement in supporting your child’s learning will be a vital factor in determining their success in learning to read.
-You will receive a weekly Home Learning letter with two copies of the focus sounds and words for the week so you can play games such as matching pairs with your child.
+You will receive a weekly Home Learning letter with the focus sounds and words for the week that you can play games with.
 Magnetic letters are a fun multi-sensory way to learn letters and develop reading and spelling skills.
 Games such as I-Spy (using the letter sound) are also effective.

 How do I know if my child is saying the sounds correctly?

 It is most important that children pronounce the sounds clearly.
-To help you support your child with this, the following links take you to film clips that demonstrates the correct way to say the letter sounds.
+To help you support your child with this, go to the How to say the sounds page.

 How is Phonics assessed?

-Like every other subject, phonics is assessed continuously during phonics lessons and when your child reads.
-Assessment helps teachers to identify and plan for the children’s next steps to ensure they progress.
+Phonics is assessed continuously during phonics lessons, when your child reads and through a half-termly assessment.
+This helps teachers to identify and plan for the children’s next steps to ensure they progress.